 All goods should be inspected immediately upon receipt and any damage notified to us at the earliest opportunity.
 We will not be held liable for any damage identified and notified to us over 14 days following delivery.

 Promotional Offers (Cash-back)

 We do not act as an agent to the manufacturers in any promotions, such as cash-back or free accessories that are advertised by the manufacturer so purchases made with us are not eligible for such offers.
+Periodically, we may offer our own promotions either through our own website or via one of our affiliate partners.
 All information on our website is correct to the best of our knowledge and we apologise for any mistakes on our part.